 WHY WE LIKE IT: The best all-around choice for both intermediate and professional users and beginners looking for their first serious camera at a medium price range, it features excellent image resolution, HD video capture, and advanced still and video autofocus with a design easy to use for all levels of experience.

 The Fujifilm X-T30 or Fujifilm x-t3 is a full-frame digital camera with a high-performance back-illuminated 26.1MP sensor.
 It produces richly detailed, professional-quality images for most uses (though not at the resolutions typical of medium-format models) and can capture 4K/30FPS video with high-resolution 24bit digital sound, making it an excellent all-around tool for both digital media professionals and filmmakers.
 For another model from this brand, check out our FujiFilm XP 140 review.

 Its advanced, high-speed autofocus technology works for both still and video, and its compact build and simple design make it easy to use for both beginners and professionals.
 It doesn’t produce the large, 50MP images of most medium format cameras, and the lack of 60FPS video means some filmmakers won’t find it suitable for their needs.
-But for a high-performing, easy to use, lightweight and tank-like magnesium alloy camera, it’s a top choice for a wide range of users.
+But for a high-performing, easy-to-use, lightweight, and tank-like magnesium alloy camera, it’s a top choice for a wide range of users.
 For better filmmaking capabilities, you’ll want to go for the best digital camera for filmmaking.

 Award: HONORABLE MENTION